kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 The blank 0x00-filled spaces in the middle suggested that it wasn't encrypted (however, it could just be an image made of several encrypted parts).
 The 3 bytes before the blank spaces *looked like* zlib headers, but I couldn't get a good match (from a quick "magic byte" lookups on the net).

-One thing worth noting is, I have checked the `mboot` sources that I found online and found absolutely no mention of that image format.
+One thing worth noting is, I have checked the `mboot` sources that I got online, and **found absolutely no mention of that image format**.

-I was able to extract the UBIFS partition with something called `ubireader` (a Python script).
+I was able to extract the UBIFS partition with something called [`ubireader`](https://github.com/onekey-sec/ubi_reader) (a Python script).
 Previously, I tried `nandsim` in Linux, but that didn't work - presumably because of bad blocks or other issues alike.
-The UBIFS was only user data - Wi-Fi config, Widevine certificates, Chromium cookies and local storage - no binaries or applications.
+The UBIFS only contained user data - Wi-Fi config, Widevine certificates, Chromium cookies and local storage - no binaries or applications.

 I have also tried `binwalk` (it was the first thing I did) but it could only identify the UBI volumes.

 It was time to disassemble the U-Boot binary.
-No surprise, it was heavily modified by MStar, but thankfully some parts matched the `mboot` sources perfectly.
-I was able to find functions in IDA and name them according to the sources, which made the disassembly much more pleasant.
+No surprise, it was heavily modified by MStar, but thankfully some parts **matched the `mboot` sources** perfectly.
+I was able to find functions in IDA and name them according to the sources, which made the disassembly much more bearable.

 Based on that, I wrote down all commands that were executed by the bootloader, to create a "boot flow", like this: